 His recent litigation victories have attracted media attention as well as peer-recognition.
 In 2015, he was named the Texas “Litigator of the Week” by Texas Lawyer for his take-nothing judgement in a $25 million commercial dispute.
 In 2014, his defense of an environmental enforcement action was called “one of the greatest defense victories in Texas history” by The Texas Lawbook.
 In 2013, Chris obtained a take-nothing judgment in West Virginia rejecting—for the first time—a causal link between fracking and groundwater contamination.

-In recognition of his courtroom achievements, he has been named to Benchmark Litigation's exclusive Under 40 Hotlist (2016-2017), named a Texas Super Lawyers Rising Star for four years running (2014-2017), and recommended in The Legal 500 United States for Energy Litigation (2016-2017).
+In recognition of his courtroom achievements, he has been list by Texas Lawyer as a Lawyer On the Rise (2018), named to Benchmark Litigation’s exclusive 40 & Under Hot List (2016-2018), named a Texas Super Lawyers Rising Star for five years running (2014-2018), and recommended in The Legal 500 United States for Energy Litigation (2016-2018).
 A native Houstonian, Chris has practiced with Bracewell for his entire legal career.

 Recent Notable Matters